ismael-782/Data_Privacy_Sandbox_Platform/README.md

 - **K-Anonymity**: Ensures each record is indistinguishable from at least k-1 others based on quasi-identifiers
 - **L-Diversity**: Extends k-anonymity by requiring diversity in sensitive attribute values
 - **T-Closeness**: Limits the distance between class and global distributions of sensitive attributes
+- **Auto-Suggest**: Automatically analyzes your data and selects the best anonymization technique for maximum utility
 - **Differential Privacy**: Adds calibrated noise to aggregate queries (Mean/Sum) with mathematical privacy guarantees

 ### Application Features